jhurlocker/llama-stack-ReAct/README.md

 ### Build and deploy the helm chart

-Deploy the complete Llama Stack with ReACT agent using the umbrella chart:
+Deploy the complete Llama Stack with ReACT agent using the umbrella chart

+To deploy with the default model Llama 3.2-3b:

 ```bash